benfreking123/IllumineProject/Spirituality/FinishedFormatting/Mana Stone.md

   - ManaStone
   - Level1
 Author: "[[Unknown]]"
-level: "1"
+level: "3"
-Document State: "Researching"
+Document State: Researching
 ---
 A stronger form an [[Anchor]] that an individual must feed or work with to keep active and functional Mana Stones channel states of mind, where anchors are more called or replicate a state of mind